Amazing Magnetic Fluids

 That's the goal of an experiment called InSPACE now orbiting Earth onboard the International Space Station.
 Gast developed InSPACE, short for "Investigating the Structure of Paramagnetic Aggregates from Colloidal Emulsions," in collaboration with scientists and engineers at the Glenn Research Center.
 Gast is the principal investigator; Lekan is the project manager.

 InSPACE will explore a curious phenomenon: When some low-density MR fluids are exposed to rapidly alternating magnetic fields, their internal particles clump together.
-Over time they settle into a pattern of shapes that look a bit like fish viewed from the top of a tank.
-Such clumpy MR fluids don't stiffen as they should when magnetized.
+Over time they settle into a pattern of shapes that look a bit like

 The fishtank pattern is fragile and takes about an hour to fully develop.
 It doesn't occur in MR fluids that are constantly mixed and agitated, as in a car's suspension, but it could prove troublesome in other situations.